stick109/articles/Dapper vs Entity Framework.md

 ## Conclusion

-Use Dapper instead of EF unless you know very well what you are doing and why.
+Use Dapper instead of EF unless you know what you are doing (but then you wouldn't be reading this article, would you?)